helmutg/asyncvarlink/docs/structure.rst

 The other way uses the ``FileDescriptorArray`` class.
 When this class is in use, the object actually owns the file descriptors and is responsible for closing them eventually.
 Typically, the life time of such an array is fairly limited, but it can be extended by passing an ``asyncio.Future`` to its ``reference_until_done`` method to defer closing.
-Additionally, individual file descriptors may be removed from the array using the ``take`` method.
+Additionally, individual file descriptors may be removed from the array using the ``FileDescriptor.take`` method.
 When doing so, responsibility for closing a taken file descriptor is transferred to the caller.
+If using the ``VarlinkInterfaceServerProtocol`` or ``VarlinkInterfaceProxy``, the ``FileDescriptorArray`` object is no longer exposed and the array life time is managed implicitly.
+On the server side, file descriptors remain valid until the m

 The type conversion between JSON and Python objects is mostly straight forward.
 Basic types such as ``bool``, ``int``, ``float`` and ``str`` map trivially.